Human papillomavirus

 HPV is a highly contagious mucosotropic and dermatotropic virus transmitted through any form of sexual contact; infection in children is also possible during birth via the vaginal canal.
 Infection is facilitated by the presence of microtraumas and inflammatory processes in the skin and mucous membranes, leading to reduced local immunity.
 During infection, HPV targets immature cells primarily in the basal layer, which become a persistent source of infection for epithelial cells.
 Within basal layer cells, the virus can remain in a latent state for an extended period, meaning it can be detected by PCR even in the absence of clinical and cytological changes.

-It is known that in many cases, the virus undergoes self-elimination within several years.
+The virus is knows to undergo self-elimination within several years.
 However, the presence of high-risk oncogenic HPV in squamous epithelial cells is a prerequisite for the development of cervical precancer, and persistent HPV infection is a key risk factor for squamous cell carcinoma of the cervix.

 HPV screening